JPMorgan seeks more than $1 billion from FDIC over WaMu claims

-NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) sued the Federal Deposit Insurance Corporation in federal court on Tuesday, saying the agency owes it more than $1 billion in compensation for not assuming legal claims arising from its acquisition of Washington Mutual’s assets after its 2008 implosion.
+NEW YORK, Dec 17 (Reuters) - JPMorgan Chase & Co sued the Federal Deposit Insurance Corporation in federal court on Tuesday, saying the agency owes it more than $1 billion in compensation for not assuming legal claims arising from its acquisition of Washington Mutual’s assets after its 2008 implosion.

 Under the terms of the deal, an FDIC receivership “broadly agreed to indemnify JPMC both for liabilities JPMC did not assume and for numerous other matters,” the bank claimed in the 24-page lawsuit, filed in U.S. District Court for the District of Columbia.